HIV PREVENTION

 EXCHANGE OR CLEAN SYRINGES

-Sharing needles, syringes or other drug injection equipment puts people at risk for getting or transmitting infections, including HIV.
+Sharing needles, syringes or other drug injection equipment puts people at risk of getting or transmitting infections, including HIV.
 If you inject drugs and the area you live in offers a syringe- or needle- exchange program, take advantage of it!
 If not, the Florida Department of Health recommends cleaning needles and syringes with ordinary household bleach to inactivate HIV.
-The bleach must be drawn into the syringe, shaken and squirted out.
+The bleach must be drawn into the syringe, shaken, and squirted out.
 This process must be completed three times.
-Then, water must be drawn in, shaken and squirted to thoroughly rinse out the bleach.
+Then, water must be drawn in, shaken, and squirted to thoroughly rinse out the bleach.
 This process should also be completed three times since injecting bleach into the veins can be more deadly than HIV.